sylabs/singularity-userdocs/quick_start.rst

 Overview of the {Singularity} Interface
 ***************************************

-{Singularity}’s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
+{Singularity}'s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
-You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.
+You can easily redirect I/O, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

 The ``help`` command gives an overview of {Singularity} options and subcommands as follows:

 .. code::

   $ singularity help

   Linux container platform optimized for High Performance Computing (HPC) and Enterprise Performance Computing (EPC)

   Usage:
     singularity [global options...]

   Description:
-     {Singularity} containers provide an application virtualization layer enabling mobility of compute via both application and environment portability.
-With {Singularity} one is capable of building a root file system that runs on any other Linux system where {Singularity} is installed.
+    Singularity containers provide an application virtualization layer enabling mobility of compute via both application and environment portability.
+With Singularity one is capable of building a root file system that runs on any other Linux system where Singularity is installed.

   Options:
+    -c, --config string   specify a configuration file (for root or unprivileged installation only) (default
+                          "/usr/local/etc/singularity/singularity.conf")
     -d, --debug           print debugging information (highest verbosity) -h, --help            help for singularity
         --nocolor         print without color output (default False) -q, --quiet           suppress normal output
     -s, --silent          only print errors
     -v, --verbose         print additional information
+        --version         version for singularity

   Available Commands:
-     build       Build a {Singularity} image
+    build       Build a Singularity image
     cache       Manage the local cache
-     capability  Manage Linux capabilities for users and groups exec        Run a command within a container help        Help about any command
+    capability  Manage Linux capabilities for users and groups completion  Generate the autocompletion script for the specified shell config      Manage various singularity configuration (root user only) delete      Deletes requested image from the library exec        Run a command within a container help        Help about any command
     inspect     Show metadata for an image
     instance    Manage containers running as services
     key         Manage OpenPGP keys
+    keyserver   Manage singularity keyservers
     oci         Manage OCI containers
-     plugin      Manage singularity plugins
+    overlay     Manage an EXT3 writable overlay image plugin      Manage Singularity plugins
-     pull        Pull an image from a URI push        Upload image to the provided library (default is "cloud.sylabs.io") remote      Manage singularity remote endpoints
+    pull        Pull an image from a URI push        Upload image to the provided URI registry    Manage authentication to OCI/Docker registries
+    remote      Manage singularity remote endpoints
-     run         Run the user-defined default command within a container run-help    Show the user-defined help for an image search      Search a Container Library for images shell       Run a shell within a container sif         siftool is a program for Singularity Image Format (SIF) file manipulation sign        Attach a cryptographic signature to an image test        Run the user-defined tests within a container verify      Verify cryptographic signatures attached to an image version     Show the version for {Singularity}
+    run         Run the user-defined default command within a container run-help    Show the user-defined help for an image search      Search a Container Library for images shell       Run a shell within a container sif         Manipulate Singularity Image Format (SIF) images sign        Add digital signature(s) to an image test        Run the user-defined tests within a container verify      Verify digital signature(s) within an image version     Show the version for Singularity

   Examples:
     $ singularity help <command> [<subcommand>]
     $ singularity help build
     $ singularity help instance start

   For additional help or support, please visit https://www.sylabs.io/docs/

 Information about individual subcommands can also be viewed by using the ``help`` command:

 .. code::

   $ singularity help verify
-   Verify cryptographic signatures attached to an image
+  Verify digital signature(s) within an image

   Usage:
     singularity verify [verify options...] <image path>

   Description:
-     The verify command allows a user to verify cryptographic signatures on SIF container files.
-There may be multiple signatures for data objects and multiple data objects signed.
-By default the command searches for the primary partition signature.
-If found, a list of all verification blocks applied on the primary partition is gathered so that data integrity (hashing) and signature verification is done for all those blocks.
+    The verify command allows a user to verify one or more digital signatures within a SIF image.

+    Key material can be provided via PEM-encoded file, or via the PGP keyring.
+To manage the PGP keyring, see 'singularity help key'.

   Options:
     -a, --all                                verify all objects
+        --certificate string                 path to the certificate
+        --certificate-intermediates string   path to pool of intermediate certificates
-     -g, --group-id uint32   verify objects with the specified group ID -h, --help              help for verify
+        --certificate-roots string           path to pool of root certificates -g, --group-id uint32                    verify objects with the specified group ID
+    -h, --help                               help for verify
     -j, --json                               output json
+        --key string                         path to the public key file --legacy-insecure                    enable verification of
+                                             (insecure) legacy signatures
+    -l, --local                              only verify with local key(s) in keyring
+        --ocsp-verify                        enable online revocation check
+                                             for certificates
-         --legacy-insecure   enable verification of (insecure) legacy signatures -l, --local             only verify with local keys -i, --sif-id uint32     verify object with the specified ID -u, --url string        key server URL (default "https://keys.sylabs.io")
+    -i, --sif-id uint32                      verify object with the specified ID -u, --url string                         specify a URL for a key server

   Examples:
+    Verify with a public key:
+    $ singularity verify --key public.pem container.sif

+    Verify with PGP:
     $ singularity verify container.sif

   For additional help or support, please visit https://www.sylabs.io/docs/

-{Singularity} uses positional syntax (i.e. the order of commands and options matters).
+{Singularity} uses positional syntax (i.e., the order of commands and options matters).
 Global options affecting the behavior of all commands follow immediately after the main ``singularity`` command.
 Then come subcommands, followed by their options and arguments.